-The most recent versions of Word (2007-2016) use the .docx file format.
-Versions of Word prior to 2007 used a .doc file format.
+The most recent versions of Word (2007-2019) use the .docx file format.
+Versions of Word prior to 2007 use a .doc file format.
 Benefits of the latter format include smaller file size, improved damaged-file recovery, and more control of personal information.
 It's important to understand how the current version of Word behaves with documents created in earlier versions.
-Likewise, you need to make sure your documents can be read by those using earlier versions.
-There are several things to think about in dealing with compatibility issues.
+Likewise, you need to make sure your documents can be read by people using earlier versions.
+There are several things to think about when dealing with compatibility issues:

-- The latest versions, Word 2016 and Word 2013, are compatible. - Word 2007, 2010, and 2013 can open .docx files created with Word 2016. - Opening a document in Word 2016 that was created in Word 2010 or earlier opens in Compatibility Mode.
-The features in Word 2016 are downgraded to be compatible with the older versions.
-The term [Compatibility Mode] appears in the title bar. - To open a Word 2016 document in Word 2010 or earlier, you can install the Compatibility Pack for Word, which you can download for free from the Microsoft website. - You can convert documents to Word 2016 that were created in versions prior to Word 2013. - You can save a Word 2016 document as a Word 97-2003 document so it can be opened by users of those versions.
+- The latest versions-Word 2019, 2016, and 2013-are compatible. - Word 2007, 2010, 2013, and 2016 can open .docx files created in Word 2019. - Documents opened in Word 2019 that were created in Word 2016 or earlier open in Compatibility Mode.
+The features in Word 2019 are downgraded to be compatible with the older versions.
+The term [Compatibility Mode] appears in the title bar. - To open a Word 2019 document in Word 2010 or earlier, install the Compatibility Pack for Word, which you can download for free from the Microsoft website. - You can convert documents to Word 2019 that were created in versions prior to Word 2016. - You can save a Word 2019 document as a Word 97-2003 document so it can be opened by users of those versions.
 Some features of the current version either won't be available or will be modified in a manner more compatible with older versions.

-In this exercise, you will open a Word 2003 document in Word 2016 Compatibility Mode.
-You will then try to insert a Word 2016 SmartArt graphic (a new feature) in the 2003 document and see how Compatibility Mode deals with this feature.
+In this exercise, you will open a Word 2003 document in Word 2019 Compatibility Mode.
+You will then try to insert a Word 2019 SmartArt graphic (a new feature) in the 2003 document and see how Compatibility Mode deals with this feature.